This section contains helpful information and resources for people living with a long-term health condition.

 Heart Support Network - Irish Heart Foundation

-The Irish Heart Foundation provides a range of support services to people with heart conditions and their families.
+Through the Heart Support Network, the Irish Heart Foundation provides a range of resources and support services for people with heart failure and their families.

 These supports include: